 One of our best beauty secrets is to get enough sleep.
 While you’re sleeping, your skin goes into overdrive, regenerating and repairing any damage done during the day.
 Studies show that lack of sleep contributes to more fine lines and wrinkles, uneven skin tone and less elasticity.
 But, it comes down to more than the quantity of sleep; just as important is quality.
 Your body does the most work during deep sleep to counteract the aging effects of sugar and other stressors.

 6. Try A Skin Detox

 A skin detox is another way to mitigate the damage done by glycation.
-Eminence Organics Product Support Representative Alicia Hawthorne explains that “the benefit of detoxifying the skin is that it allows the skin a fresh start.
+Eminence Organics Product Support Team Lead Alicia Hawthorne explains that “the benefit of detoxifying the skin is that it allows the skin a fresh start.
 Detox stimulates a healthier environment for the skin and can encourage increased production of collagen and elastin.
 These changes can help increase cell turnover and improve the skin barrier overall.”

 Watch this In The Mix video for skin detox tips that can help your complexion:

 We may be hinting at cutting out the sugar, but there’s nothing wrong with using deliciously sweet and delectable products on your skin.
 One dessert delight is the Chocolate Mousse Hydration Masque.
 Rich in cocoa aromas, this mask will remind you of a decadent chocolate treat.
 For cleansing, the Firm Skin Acai Masque provides a fruitilicious treat for the skin and a concentrated boost of vitamins and nutrient-rich ingredients that help your skin appear refreshed and revitalized.